Hospice Nurse

 What do you do when a patient gets really agitated or panicked?
 If you're alone with them when that happens, do you get scared?

-Asked by blast over 11 years ago
+Asked by blast almost 12 years ago

 I personally don't get scared and I haven't had colleagues that do.
 It really is a calling and also we are specially trained to assess and implement care related to death and dying.
 Agitation and anxiety are only a few, I would comfort the patient in a calm quiet manner and if not resolved assess if meds were necessary and give those at that time.
 Usually utilizing Xanax, Ativan, or haldol as needed.
 These meds are normally on board ahead of time because we would anticipate this type behavior and order it before symptom arises usually.